 Pastry Arts and Baking 12 (This course is for students in Grade 11 or 12.
-This course alternates every year so that students are able to take it in both Grade 11 and 12 without duplication.
-(Prerequisite: Foods and Nutrition 8 recommended)

 Pastry Arts and Baking is a course that focuses on more advanced skills and techniques in baking.
 This course will be valuable for any student considering a career as a pastry chef, employment in a bakery, restaurant, catering service, or opening a business of their own.
 The skills learned in this course are transferable from the classroom to the competitive service industry.